 Watch the Watcher

 Failing IT systems can cost your organization more than money – they can damage your reputation, cost you customers or even your job.
 Monitoring and measuring performance of servers and services in your infrastructure is therefore vital.
-It's easy to monitor Splunk and its components, since the software offers a REST API which allows easy access to essential information.
+It's easy to keep an eye on Splunk and its components, since the software offers a REST API which allows easy access to essential information.
 If you're already using Checkmk to monitor your infrastructure and services, then you're only a few clicks away from including Splunk.

-If you have any questions or would like to share your tips and tricks, please leave a comment or discuss this topic in our Checkmk Forum – we look forward to your “Splunk Monitoring” stories!
+If you have any questions or would like to share your tips and tricks, please leave a comment or discuss this topic in our Checkmk Forum!